-The applicant is requesting a change to the Development Permit Area applied to 880 Fleming Street from DPA No.3 - Enhanced Design Control Residential to DPA No. 6 - Multi-Family Residential to ensure the requested change in zoning is consistent with the OCP; and a change in zoning from the current RS-1 [Single Family Residential] zone to a Comprehensive Development District Zone [CD] to accommodate the proposed 5 storey development of forty-five (45) multi-family residential units, including 42 rental units of which 28 units would be rented below market rent, and three (3) stratified, two storey penthouse units to be constructed in one building on the subject property.
+The applicant is requesting an amendment to both the Official Community Plan and the Zoning Bylaw.
+The amendment to the Official Community Plan would change the Development Permit Area applied to 880 Fleming Street from DPA No. 3 - Enhanced Design Control Residential to DPA No. 6 - Multi-Family Residential to ensure the requested change in zoning is consistent with the OCP.
+The concomitant amendment to the Zoning Bylaw would change the zoning from the current RS-1 [Single Family Residential] zone to a site-specific Comprehensive Development District Zone [CD] to accommodate the proposed 5 storey development of forty-five (45) multi-family residential units, including 42 rental units, of which 28 units would be rented below market rent, and three (3) stratified, two-storey penthouse units.

-This application is based on a purchase and sales agreement that requires the applicant to provide the following:
+This application is based on a purchase and sales agreement that contains the following provisions related to the proposed development:

-- 1) The maximum height of the Project is 4 storeys above grade, however, subject to rezoning, a maximum height of 6 storeys is possible. - 2) The total Gross Floor Area of the Project is not less than 35,000 square feet. - 3) The density of development of the Project will be a maximum of FAR 1.5 as measured in the Township of Esquimalt Zoning Bylaw, 1992, No. 2050. - 4) The minimum number of residential units of the Project will be 40. - 5) Forty-two of the residential units will be rental units, and three residential units may be owneroccupied. - 6) The residential units will include a mix of 1-bedroom, 2-bedroom, and 3-bedroom units, with no fewer than 5% of the units being 3-bedroom. - 7) On-site parking shall be provided to the satisfaction of the Township. - 8) Vehicular access shall be from Fleming Street. - 9) The Development Concept will show the existing trees on the property that are to be retained. - 10)The Project will incorporate sustainability features to be agreed on with the Township. - 11) The form and character of the Development Concept will fit within the neighbourhood context.
+- 1) The maximum height of the Project is 4 storeys above grade, however, subject to rezoning, a maximum height of 6 storeys is possible. - 2) The total Gross Floor Area of the Project is not less than 35,000 square feet.

+- 3) The density of development of the Project will be a maximum of FAR 1.5 as measured in the Township of Esquimalt Zoning Bylaw, 1992, No. 2050. - 4) The minimum number of residential units for the Project will be 40. - 5) Forty-two of the residential units will be rental units, and three residential units may be owner-occupied. - 6) The residential units will include a mix of 1-bedroom, 2-bedroom, and 3-bedroom units, with no fewer than 5% of the units being 3-bedroom. - 7) On-site parking shall be provided to the satisfaction of the Township. - 8) Vehicular access shall be from Fleming Street. - 9) The Development Concept will show the existing trees on the property that are to be retained. - 10) The Project will incorporate sustainability features to be agreed on with the Township. - 11) The form and character of the Development Concept will fit within the neighbourhood context.